jlimadev/aws-certification-cloud-practitioner-notes/notes/ec2/README.md

 - [EC2 Instance Storage](#EC2-Instance-Storage)
 - [EC2 Elastic Load Balancing and Auto Scaling Groups](#EC2-Elastic-Load-Balancing-and-Auto-Scaling-Groups)

 AWS EC2 is one of the most popular of AWS services.
-EC2 extends to Elastic Compute Cloud and is a service where you can rent virtual servers from AWS.
+EC2 stands to Elastic Compute Cloud and is a service where you can rent virtual servers from AWS.
 This Cloud Computing is from Infrastructure as a Service (IaaS) type.
 EC2 is also a Region Scoped Service.

 ### How to Create a Basic EC2 Instance